mosheepdev/Standalone/README.md

 ## Contributors

-This is currently Single-person project of [Abit Gray](https://github.com/AbitTheGray/).
+This project is made by small group of friends.

 Any help is welcomed.
+Contact [Abit Gray](https://github.com/AbitTheGray/) for more info.

 ## Important links